 Do you have a GM car from 1980 – 1995?

-If so, there is a big chance that you have the OBD1 connector (ALDL).
+If so, there is a high chance that you have the OBD1 connector (ALDL).

-There are special diagnostics tools for this kind of connector, but it is not necessary as you will read them as good without a tool.
+There are special diagnostics tools for this kind of connector, but they not necessary as you can read them just as well without a tool.

-Check the image above to see how an OBD1 connector looks like
+Check the image above to see what an OBD1 connector looks like

-The OBD1 connector has 12 pins, but not all are used on the most cars.
-The standard pins like the ground, power, a diagnostic pin is the same between a lot of different car manufacturers.
-Make sure you connect your wires right, as if you are not careful, it may result in damages to your vehicles electrical system and control units.
+The OBD1 connector has 12 pins, but not all are used on most cars.
+The standard pins like the ground, power and a diagnostic pin are the same from a lot of different car manufacturers.
+Make sure you connect your wires right, as if you are not careful, it may result in damage to your vehicle’s electrical system and control units.

 How to read the codes: